rednafi/brisk-bash/README.md

 ## Introduction

+Okay, here's a confession.
+I'm the type of person who never picks up a new skill unless I absolutely have to.
+Although I have been using debian based Linux personally and professionally for over a year, my knowledge on the command line and bash scripting have hopelessly remained stuck in a local minima.
+Sure, I know my way around the terminal but working as a data scientist didn't require me to know the nitty gritty details of bash scripting.
+And also, I have this tendency of solving every sort of automation and scripting problem with python but often that extra layer of dependency is undesirable.
+So, as I have started to learn the syntax and quirks of shell language consciously, I thought why not documenting the whole thing.
+That gave birth to this.
+Treat this as a beginners guide to grasp the most necessary details of shell scripting to get the job done.

 ## Shell

 Several layers of events take place whenever a linux command is entered into the termimal.
 The top layer of that is known as _shell_.